 B. Energy Recovery for Incineration at The Metro Plant:

-The second explainer video in the series explains the energy recovery process at The Metro Plant.
-This explainer video begins the same way as the last explainer video, with a bird’s eye view of the plant which transforms into a cross-sectional ground view of the plant.
+The second corporate explainer video in the series explains the energy recovery process at The Metro Plant.
+This corporate explainer video begins the same way as the last explainer video, with a bird’s eye view of the plant which transforms into a cross-sectional ground view of the plant.
 Another 2D graphic that The Metro Plant provided Trinity artists is brought to life through animation informing viewers about the financial benefits that the incinerating system provides.

 This cross-sectional view of The Metro plant displays several different machines than the last video including the fluid bed incinerator, waste heat boiler, and secondary heat exchanger.
-This video starts off where the last explainer video ended – with the recovered heat energy.
+This corporate explainer video starts off where the last explainer video ended – with the recovered heat energy.
 Recovered heat energy is shown moving through the pipes where it reheats the combustion air for the fluid incinerator and reduces start-up fuel use.
 The narrator then explains how water in the waste heat boiler is reduced to steam which is used to heat plant buildings during the winter.
 Red outlines trace the edge of the machines through the demonstration so viewers have a clear understanding of which each machine does

 A close-up shot of a 3d rendered transparent turbine is then displayed allowing viewers to see the steam being converted into electricity.
-The explainer video then draws the viewer’s attention back to the cross-sectional view of the fluid incinerator, waste heat boiler, and secondary heat exchanger where the recovered heat energy turns moisture to steam until there is no visible plume being emitted from the incinerator stacks.
+The corporate explainer video then draws the viewer’s attention back to the cross-sectional view of the fluid incinerator, waste heat boiler, and secondary heat exchanger where the recovered heat energy turns moisture to steam until there is no visible plume being emitted from the incinerator stacks.

 C. Air Pollution Control for Incineration at The Metro Plant: